utahstate/sysadmin-exercise/README.md

 You have successfully set up a virtual machine, installed Docker, pulled the `usuit/sysadmin-exercise:20231030` Docker image, and run it inside the VM.

-For more information about the Docker image and the sysadmin exercise, please refer to the [usuit/sysadmin-exercise repository](https://github.com/usuit/sysadmin-exercise).
+There is a web page running inside the Docker container.
+Further instructions are found on the web page.

 Happy learning and sysadmin practice!